Kim Kardashian Bared In a Sheer Dress For Her Hollywood Debut With Ocean’s Eight

 What to know about the highly-anticipated film, Ocean’s Eight?

 It is an all-female spin-off of George Clooney and Matt Damon’s famous Ocean’s trilogy and features a star-studded cast of Hollywood’s best.
-The girl squad is comprised of Sandra Bullock, Rihanna, Anne Hathaway, Helena Bonham Carter, Mindy Kaling, Sarah Paulson, and Cate Blanchett.
+The girl squad comprised of Sandra Bullock, Rihanna, Anne Hathaway, Helena Bonham Carter, Mindy Kaling, Sarah Paulson, and Cate Blanchett.
 Aside from the impressive cast, it would also feature a remarkable set of cameo roles including designers Alexander Wang and Zac Posen, Dakota Fanning, Olivia Munn, James Corden, Adriana Lima, Katie Holmes, Anna Wintour, Zayn Malik, Kim Kardashian, and the Jenner siblings, Kendall and Kylie.

 Helena Bonham Carter and Anne Hathaway on the set of Ocean's 8, on December 3rd 2016 in Brooklyn, NY. pic.twitter.com/lHnk9RpZVD